jwiedeman/Apollo64/docs/ui/commander_scorecard.md

   `resources.thermalViolationSeconds`.

 ### 6. Manual vs. Auto Sparkline
+- Binary strip chart rendered from `score.manual.timeline`, using `timelineBucketSeconds` to size each bucket (defaults to 300 seconds when provided by the score system).
+Tooltips display `startGet`–`endGet` with the manual/auto counts for the bucket.
+- When the timeline is empty (e.g., prior to the first manual action), collapse to a single bar reflecting the current `manual.manualFraction` so the widget still communicates participation.
-- Binary strip chart marking manual (`manualSteps`) vs. auto steps per 5-minute bucket.
-Live indicator pulses when a manual acknowledgement is pending in `frame.manualQueue`.
+- Live indicator pulses when a manual acknowledgement is pending in `frame.manualQueue`.

 ### 7. Fault Ledger
 - Tabular list of `faults.resourceFailureIds` with severity, first/last